Import multiple csv text files into a SQL Server table with an SSIS dynamic loop.

 Then, in the Variable Mappings tab, link the FlatFilePath variable to index 0.
 This link dynamically transmits the name of the current file to the variable and therefore to the file connection.

-5. Add the current text file name to import in a new derived column
+Step 5: Add the file name to import in an SSIS derived column

 Edit the derived column component and add the following two derived columns for: